Is the MS-700 Worth It?

 There are no prerequisites for the associate-level exam, although holding a Microsoft 365 Certified: Fundamentals certification (MS-900) may be advantageous.

-You should have a good knowledge of Microsoft Office 365 administration, as this will make it far easier for you to understand how the Teams application fits into the broader context of the Microsoft 365 environment.
+You should have a good knowledge of Microsoft Office 365 administration, as this will help you understand how the Teams application fits into the broader context of the Microsoft 365 environment.

 Who Should Take the MS-700?